 10 Rumi Quotes That Psychology Agrees With

 People grow in different ways after harsh times.
-Some may respond to adversity by investing in friends (extraversion and agreeableness), others may devote themselves to their work (conscientiousness), still others may focus on expanding their experiences (openness).
+Some may respond to adversity by investing in friends (extraversion and agreeableness), others may devote themselves to their work (conscientiousness), and still others may focus on expanding their experiences (openness).

 The words in that sound extreme.
-But I feel they allude to Carol Dweck’s idea of growth mindset.
+But I feel they allude to Carol Dweck’s idea of a growth mindset.

 A growth mindset is the belief that we can develop our intelligence and abilities through effort and learning, as opposed to a fixed mindset, which views them as static traits.